What sets Gateway apart from other residential treatment programs?

 How often will I have contact with my son?

 Families play a vital role in Gateway’s treatment process.
 Parental and family contact and involvement is crucial to each young man’s healing and growth at Gateway.
 Beginning the first week of your son’s stay you will have weekly family therapy sessions with your son and his therapist by phone.
 Your son will also have weekly social phone calls with you after the first two weeks of his stay at Gateway.
 Gateway also encourages unlimited letter writing, and incoming, faxing/e-mailing of letters.
 Additionally, Gateway has Parent Weekend every three months, where parents attend a four-day therapeutic experience along with their son and other parents.

 How will my son be prepared for the real world after his time at Gateway?

 Gateway's treatment philosophy centers on optimizing our students growth and learning through exposure to the real world and community we live in.
 This is why our homes are located in more urban settings that provide access to cultural, recreational and social activities in our neighborhood.
 As our students progress through our phase system, their ability to interact with the community around them increases.
 Some of our community-based opportunities include volunteer projects, social outings, AA meetings, part-time employement, movies, water parks, weekly use of local recreation centers, etc. All of our students, new and veteran, are able to go off campus, within a supervised and structured setting, to participate in our Experiential Education Outdoor program and to engage in house activities.

 How long will my son stay at Gateway?

 Gateway has a flexible length of stay, based on your son’s and family’s progress in treatment.
 Your son’s therapist and the Gateway clinical team, together with you as a parent, determine when your son has progressed to the point where he is prepared for the next step in his life.
-Overall, the average length of stay is between seven to nine months.
+Overall, the typical length of stay for our students ranges between seven to twelve months, the average being around eight months.